tjex/thesis-code/README.md

 Simply rename this file to `zk.json` and run the example as below.

 Note: the title used in the examples below will not work with the demo data.
+Instead, search through the JSON file for an interesting title, or simply use this one as a demo: `What is an ideaverse`

 ## Workflow Example